juliusvega998/zoneminder-gpu-cuda/README.md

 ### Pre-requisite

 Make sure you already have docker installed with nvidia container toolkit.
-Here's the [guide from nvidia documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-You will also need an nvidia graphics card with cuda capability.
+Here's [nvidia documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) if you haven't installed it yet.
+You will also need an nvidia graphics card.
+A more recently released GPU is preferrable but it does not necessarily need a strong one.
+I use a GTX 1660 Super with 4 cameras and it is heavily under-utilized.

 ### Zoneminder version

 Update the first line of the Dockerfile to use whichever zoneminder version you want to use.

 ### Arguments
+The following new arguments are added:
- - NV_CODEC_VERSION - the version used for ffmpeg nv_codec header.
+ - `NV_CODEC_VERSION` - the version used for ffmpeg nv_codec header.
 List of versions can be seen on [ffmpeg/nv-codec-headers github releases](https://github.com/FFmpeg/nv-codec-headers/releases/)
- - FFMPEG_VERSION - the ffmpeg version that will be compiled from scratch
+ - `FFMPEG_VERSION` - the ffmpeg version that will be compiled from scratch
- - FFMPEG_PATH - path where ffmpeg binaries will be stored
+ - `FFMPEG_PATH` - path where ffmpeg binaries will be stored

+This might also support the arguments in [zoneminder-base](https://github.com/zoneminder-containers/zoneminder-base) but I haven't tested it yet.

 ### Note